A Visit To Ajmal Factory

 We were under the impression that we shall see old-fashioned preparations of medicines with alembic – the medieval distilling apparatus, pestle and mortar, and so on.
 We were indeed agreeably surprised to see that the whole factory was organized on modern footings with up to date techniques.

-The other side of the Factory was meant for fluid and paste preparations, Here we learnt the differences between ‘jawarish’ (paste with coarse particles) and ‘majoon’ (paste with fine particles).
-In the section where liquid preparations were being made, we learnt the vocabulary ‘qawam’ (syrup), ‘arq’ (extract), ‘joshanda’ (decoction of liquid after boiling, and also ‘khameera’ which is joshanda prepared with ‘sheera’ (sweetened liquid).
+The other side of the Factory was meant for fluid and paste preparations, Here we learned the differences between ‘jawarish’ (paste with coarse particles) and ‘majoon’ (paste with fine particles).
+In the section where liquid preparations were being made, we learned the vocabulary ‘qawam’ (syrup), ‘arq’ (extract), ‘joshanda’ (decoction of liquid after boiling, and also ‘khameera’ which is joshanda prepared with ‘sheera’ (sweetened liquid).